Daniela32/DataCleaningProject/README.md

 CodeBook.md, is a code book which describes the variables, data and transformations performed to clean up the data

-run_analysis.R, main R script used to create the data set
+run_analysis.R, main R script used to create the data set; pre-requirements to run the script: Install "stringi" and "reshape2" packages
+(the previous script was built and tested using RStudio)